vojtasvoboda/artillery-docs/docs/http-reference.md

 config:
   target: "http://my.app"
   http:
-    timeout: 10 # Responses will now have to be sent within 10 seconds or the request will be aborted
+    # Responses have to be sent within 10 seconds or the request will be aborted
+    timeout: 10
 ```

 ### Fixed connection pool